 In 2017, the Canadian Chopin Society Scholarship Program was launched, with the goal of increasing awareness of the Canadian Chopin Piano Competition, and providing support and encouragement to young pianists to expand their repertoire and deepen their understanding of the music of Chopin.

-The Fifth Canadian Chopin Piano Competition and Festival will be held August 23 – 29, 2019.
+The Fifth Canadian Chopin Piano Competition and Festival was held August 23 – 29, 2019.